beckn/missions/UEI/implementation_guide_charging.md

 4. Taxonomy and layer 2 configuration - This section provides details on the taxonomy, enumerations and any rules defined for either the use case or by the network.
 5. Notes on writing/integrating with your own software - This section describes ways in which you can integrate (Becknify) your new or existing software
 6. Links to downloadable resources - This section contains the downloadable files referenced in this document.
+7. Sandbox Details - Sandbox links to BAP, Regitry/Gateway and BPP.

 ## Outcome Visualisation